-As we embark on the turn of a new decade, many of us will be setting ourselves a challenge for the dreary month of January.
-The 31-day challenge that’s popularity has grown exponentially over the last three years is Veganuary.
-Whatever the motivation, be it health & wellbeing, tackling your environmental footprint or simply to test your culinary skills, 2019 hit a record breaking 250,000 recorded participants.
+As we embark on the turn of a new year, many of us will be setting ourselves a challenge for the dreary month of January.
+The 31-day challenge that’s popularity has grown exponentially over the last few years is Veganuary.
+Whatever the motivation, be it health & wellbeing, tackling your environmental footprint or simply to test your culinary skills.
 But what is it about this campaign that has caught peoples’ attention and inspired the plates of our nation?

 Top Veganuary Tips